On this page you will find links to learning that your children will be familiar with.

 Log on to see your child's profile - photos, videos and written comments and don't forget to add your own - we love to see what our children are doing at home too!
 Please email us if you need them in a different format or you are having any issues with Tapestry.

 In school we use Read, Write Inc to teach phonics.
+The Read, Write Inc Youtube channel is a great place for ideas to support your child in learning their sounds.

 All children need to read often to improve their fluency and understanding.
 Any reading they do is worthwhile, whether it's in a book, a comic, a recipe, on a website or through an app.
-The only thing that we would like to ask is that your child continues to read daily for 10 minutes a day.

 Free e-books can be found at Oxford Owl for home.
 You can even find books to match children's Read, Write Inc colour if they are in a phonics group!
 It is free to join and very straightforward to set up.